apache/ozone/.github/ci.md

 - integration

 ### Cancelling (cancel-ci.yaml)
 [This](./workflows/cancel-ci.yaml) workflow is triggered each time a build-branch workflow is triggered.
-It monitors that run for failure and cancel any continuing jobs after one fails.
+It monitors that run for failure and cancels any continuing jobs after one fails.
 This allows it to fail fast.

 ### close-prs (close-pending.yaml)
 [This](./workflows/close-pending.yaml) workflow is scheduled each day at midnight; it closes PR's that have not been updated in the last 21 days, while letting the author know they are free to reopen.

 ### comment-commands (comments.yaml)
-[This](./workflows/comments.yaml) workflow is triggered each time a PR's comment is added/edited.
+[This](./workflows/comments.yaml) workflow is triggered each time a comment is added/edited to a PR.
 It checks to see if one of the following [commands](./comment-commands) has been issued, and, if so, invokes the corresponding command.
 - /close : Close pending pull request (with message saying author is free to reopen.)
 - /help : Show all the available comment commands
 - /label : add new label to the issue: /label <label>